Manila for suits and suitors

 Sunrise at Peninsula lobby/ photo: Verghese

 Built in 1976 for the International Monetary Fund bash, The Peninsula Manila (with the definite article “The”) sits proudly at the intersection of Ayala and Makati Avenues, both busy arteries of commerce.
 The 497-room hotel has undergone steady renovation, but the exterior is tad tired and visibly ageing with black streaks unbecoming of a five-star of this stature.
-The Ayala Tower had an earlier facelift and rooms and suites in the Makati Tower have also blossomed anew.
+The Ayala Tower had an earlier facelift and rooms and suites in the Makati Tower have also blossomed anew and fresh renovations are constantly planned, if not executed.
 The classical lobby continues to hold the cognoscenti in thrall.
 During the aborted coup on 29 November, 2007, rebel soldiers, perhaps tempted by the superlative high teas and chocolate, headed here instead of Congress and stormed the hotel for a cuppa.
 It all ended peaceably and travellers got their money’s worth.
 It is after all a tale worth telling, anywhere.
 High-flying guests staying at this excellent address are also likely to be shot – but by flashing cameras – as The Peninsula Manila is an unreservedly top-drawer affair attracting both the beau monde and pinstriped business executives.

 A glitzy offering is the 1930s Shanghai high camp throwback lounge bar, Salon de Ning.
 This is a riot of playful art and mischievous snuggeries in dark mood-lit corners that cover everything from a giant beady-eyed King Kong clambering up the Empire State to a shoes room and a boxing den.
 Say hello to the red papier mache horse and wander in for a stiff tipple to the sound of tinkling ivories and hip music by live bands and fast-fingered DJs.
 The Bar (again with the definite article “The”) sports a darkly chic new look.
 Escolta’s scrumptious buffets, Spice Garden’s Asian flavours and upscale Old Manila’s European favourites further expand the menu to suit most tastes.